vecipher/Clematis3/README.md

 - **Stage‑level** LRU caches in T1/T2 (legacy, per‑stage knobs; `ttl_s`).
 - **Orchestrator‑level** CacheManager around T2 (version‑aware, invalidated on Apply; `ttl_sec`).
 This is intentional for M4; consolidation is a later follow‑up.
+Use the validator to check TTLs and sizes across both layers quickly.

 ## Stage semantics